OperationSpark/V6/README.md

 # V6

-A CreateJS wrapper to handle initializing the CreateJS framework for demo purposes
+A CreateJS wrapper to handle initializing the CreateJS framework for demo purposes.